dvdfu/packer/README.md

 # Packer

 Packer is a tool for Love2D games that pack sprites into a [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas), which can increase game  performance.

-Packer is **currently under development**.
+This project is **incomplete and currently under development**.

 ## Usage